Al-aminI/assistant-api/README.md

 ## Overview

 This document provides a comprehensive guide to understanding and setting up the AI Assistant Application, a state-of-the-art solution designed to analyze PDF or CSV files and generate answers based on user prompts.
-The application uses advanced machine learning techniques, integrates with multiple APIs, and leverages optimized architecture for seamless performance.
+The application uses AI techniques, integrates with multiple APIs, and leverages optimized architecture for seamless performance.

 ## Features